About Us

 ESOC has achieved both Bronze and Silver awards in the SOA Club accredition scheme introduced in September 2018.

 ESOC also has some Mountain Bike Orienteering enthusiasts, and we now have a number of MTBO maps and have organised some recent MTBO events.
+See MTBO news items for more details.

 A pool of experienced members is able to organise, plan and control events, as well as mapping orienteering areas and training newcomers.
 The club is always looking to expand its skill set, and actively encourages all members to get involved.
 We encourage and support members who need formal training courses to improve their skills.

 Social events usually consist of a lighthearted orienteering-related activity which may be followed by refreshments and a chat.
 Special events are organised from time to time, such as the 'Hair of the Dog' event at New Year, and the Pentland Skyline Run on a midsummer evening.
-See the Social news category for more information about socials.
+See Social news items for more information about socials.